Our research aims to improve the quality of care for people with pain, injury or disease of the musculoskeletal system.

 We address uncertainties about how best to assess and manage musculoskeletal conditions in a range of settings.
 This includes:

-We also aim to identify the most effective interventions for recovery after musculoskeletal injuries or disease, for example physical activity for knee osteoarthritis and hip fractures, or hand therapy for oedema after hand injury and surgery.
-We also conduct prognostic studies to identify predictive factors for treatment response in upper extremity conditions like shoulder pain and carpal tunnel syndrome.
+- The design and conduct of clinical studies aimed to identify the most effective treatments for recovery after musculoskeletal injuries or disease, for example recovery after hip or knee replacement and hip fractures, or hand therapy after hand injury and surgery

-We work in partnership with patients, the public, clinical colleagues and methodological experts to develop world-leading research that improves health outcomes for patients with musculoskeletal conditions.
-Our work has a strong clinical focus and is designed to have a significant impact on health and social care practice and policy.
+We work in partnership with patients, the public, clinical colleagues and methodological experts from across the world to develop world-leading research that improves health outcomes for patients with musculoskeletal conditions.